H’kusam is the scene of the annual 23 km endurance challenge known as the “Kusam Klimb” which is itself a result of the building of “Bill’s Trail”.

 The summit is equipped with a summit register, a survey tripod, a Canadian (ie federal) Geodetic Survey Monument (under the tripod) and, very unusually, three witness marks to the north, east and west.
 Although common in the US, I’ve never seen witness marks in Canada before, never mind 3 of them.

-Unusually for Vancouver Island, I was able to look down to the west to the pastoral setting of the Sayward valley below.
+Victoria Peak and the Sutton Range and further south the highest of the summits in the north part of Strathcona Provincial Park.
+Johnson Strait shimmers below with the mainland beyond.
+Unusually for Vancouver Island, you can look down to the west to the pastoral setting of the Sayward valley below.
 Roads and houses.
 Normally all we see are mountains and, unhappily, far too much evidence of logging.
 This view is almost like something out of the Swiss Alps.

 A MapSource/Garmin tracklog is available for the asking for the approach and summit routes.
 Just send me an email or PM.